"I was unprepared for the state of my body and, to be honest, my mind."

 Caesarean recovery will limit your movement and ability

 Depending on how your C-section came to be, you may experience some of the aftermath of vaginal births i.e. if your C-section came after hours of labour.
 Caesareans comes with its own set of lingering consequences related to undergoing major abdominal surgery.
 Basically, you can’t use your abs without pain.
 This affects picking things up, getting out of bed, walking, climbing stairs, sitting.
 So, everything.
 Eventually things will heal and moving will get easier, but in general it takes longer than a vaginal birth.
 It's also important you take care of you belly wound.
 You also won’t be able to drive for six weeks.

 It is very common to experience postpartum depression or anxiety.
 In the first few days or weeks after childbirth you will feel a rollercoaster of emotions.
 You will cry, often and hard.
 It’s called the “baby blues”, and is due to your hormones changing dramatically.
 It settles in a few weeks, but postnatal depression or anxiety isn’t always so immediate.
 It can set in during pregnancy or months after childbirth, in fact, maternal depression is highest when your first child is four.
 At your six week appointment you will be tested for postnatal depression, with the Edinburgh Postnatal Depression Scale.
 Mild depression is treated first with sleep.
-Lack of sleep can be a major contributor to mild depression in new parents.
+Lack of sleep can be a major contributor to mild depression in new parents, dads too.
 Exhaustion makes it hard to enjoy things even without a newborn, so this isn’t surprising.
 More severe depressions will be treated with therapy and medication.

 Asking for help is smart